-“Matt and Rachael Kirkconnell are no longer together,” an insider exclusively tells Life & Style one day after he spoke out about her past racist behavior.
+“Matt and Rachael are no longer together,” an insider exclusively told Life & Style on February 21, one day after he spoke out about her past racist behavior.

 “Matt broke up with Rachael mainly due to the backlash.
 At the end of the day, he cared more about protecting himself, supporting his friend [former Bachelorette] Rachel Lindsay and speaking out against the franchise.
 Rachael can’t wait until she can finally share her side of the story once the finale airs,” adds the source.